 - Super cliché but most of the time the clichés are true.
 Your own job, your own income, your own worries.

 - How much do you really want this?
 To save in 12 months you seriously have to go for it.
 It is not about a sprint, but about a marathon.
 No one else is going to do this for you, it requires sacrifice, it is difficult and you need a degree of perseverance.
 The right mindset is everything.

 2. Check your expenses

 - Money does not cause stress, but, if you have no idea where your money is going, or afraid to check your balance?
 Then you have some serious stress.
-Super simple solution.
-Block 2 evenings or a weekend and arrange a good bottle of wine.
-Use excel to record all expenses of each month (or use a handy app for this) and you will get insight into your cash flows.
-Up to the euro, you can see where your money is going and whether you want to.
+A super simple solution is; block 2 evenings or a weekend, arrange a good bottle of wine and use excel to record all expenses of each month (or use a handy app for this) and you will get insight into your cash flows.
+Up to the euro, you can see where your money is going and whether you want it to go there.
 Write down everything.
 Believe me, you need wine now.

 - Don’t worry be happy.
 It is what it is, and from now on you will do things differently.
 Check how much you have to save every month to get to where you want to end up.
 Hey, you’re not perfect and it takes time to get there.
 It takes time to build this kind of consciousness and to follow everything strictly.
 But when you see the successes, you will automatically change.

 3. Go budgeting 2.0 – needs vs. wants

 - Make a budget.
 Start at the top with the monthly income (average).

 - Calculate all monthly income.
 Do not forget the income that you receive once a year/half year/quarter.
 It gives a good idea of what your income looks like on average per month in a year.

 - Below you start with the fixed costs, from high to low costs.
 For example your mortgage or rent, insurance, car, energy/water/ light etc.